-There's been a lot said about tailing loops in the past (and more to come I'm sure) Much of it is just wrong and postulated by casters that simply don’t know any better.
+There's been a lot said about tailing loops (often referred to as "wind knots") in the past - and more to come I'm sure.
+Much of it is just wrong and postulated by casters that simply don’t know any better.
 The topic can be an incredibly complex one.

 Having seen a few tails and created more than my fair share - most entirely involuntarily - I think it best to keep things simple.
 After-all, we're all about fly fishing rather than any in-depth analysis of casting physics.